Melanie-Harris/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+Responsive websites change and adapt regardless of the screen size being used while Adaptive design uses fixed sizes based on pre-determined breakpoints to deliver the most appropriate layout version for the screen size that is detected when the page first loads.
+Adaptive is easier to use but Responsive allows for adaptation and it supports all screen sizes as opposed to only the pre-set breakpoints determined in an adaptive approach.

 2. Describe what it means to be mobile first vs desktop first.
+Mobile first- begins with designing for the main function of the site, then aims for higher resolutions.

+Desktop first- means designing for the highest specifications — the best achievable by design- and then going down to smaller resolutions.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+Root elements are relative to font-size.
+A font size of 62.5% is a rem of 6.25.

 4. How would you describe preprocessing to someone new to CSS?
+Pre-processorsing is an  advanced feature in Less and CSS  that helps you write reusable, maintainable codes.
+It makes life so much easier but can be difficult to learn at learn first.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+My favorite preprocessing concept is mixins however it is also gives me the most trouble.
+But the idea of being able to arrange code in such a way is amazing.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.